usecannon/cannon/packages/website/content/docs.md

 - `--registryEndpoint` - Address for RPC endpoint for the registry (_Default: "https://cloudflare-eth.com/v1/mainnet"_)
 - `--ipfsEndpoint` - Address for an IPFS endpoint (_Example: https://ipfs.infura.io:5001_)
 - `--ipfsAuthorizationHeader` - Authorization header for requests to the IPFS endpoint (_Example: Basic abc:123_)
+- `--privateKey` - Private key of the wallet to use when publishing

 ### packages